 Who would put up with that kind of relationship?
 And yet, it’s not that different from many of the dysfunctional relationships that clients have with their web designers.

-#2 Your CMS (content management system) is so complicated that you can’t edit your website
+Warning Sign #2: Your website is so complicated that you can’t edit it

 Do you ever feel like your website is a living entity that spends its time thinking of ways to make you miserable?